News and Events

 Check back here often for the latest news and events here at Audubon

-Join Audubon for a one-hour tide pool discovery.
+Join Audubon for a one-hour bird walk.
 Click for more information.

 Last year was an incredible nesting season for Rhode Island's Ospreys.
 The 2016 Osprey Monitoring Report, which illustrates the hard work of over 100 volunteers, has been completed by Audubon's Director of volunteer services and coordinator of the monitoring program, Jonathon Scoones.